adamcatley/adamcatley.github.io/docs/AirTag.md

 The AirTag uses the [NFC-A peripheral](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.nrf52832.ps.v1.1%2Fnfc.html) of the nRF52832 to implement an NXP MIFARE Plus (Type 4) tag in read only mode.
 The NFC antenna is located behind the white cover, as shown [above](#antennas).

 NFC is used to allow anyone who finds an AirTag to potentially identify the owner, even if they have an Android device.
-Apple describe the process [here](https://support.apple.com/en-gb/HT212227#:~:text=If%20you%20find%20an%20AirTag%20or%20a%20lost%20item%20with%20an%20AirTag%20attached).
+Apple describes the process [here](https://support.apple.com/en-gb/HT212227#:~:text=If%20you%20find%20an%20AirTag%20or%20a%20lost%20item%20with%20an%20AirTag%20attached).

 The tag can only be read when the AirTag is powered by a battery.
 It simply contains a URL to uniquely identify the AirTag, depending on its current state.